react-native-community/discussions-and-proposals/proposals/0011-introduce-reactNativeMeta.md

     },
     // this section would most likely only be relevant for libraries
     requirements: {
-        react-native: string, // semver compliant range of versions of RN supported
+        "react-native": string, // semver compliant range of versions of RN supported
         expo: string, // semver compliant range of versions of Expo supported (if any) }
 }